-From November 1st 2014, Cumbria County Council is responsible for the enforcement of on-street parking restrictions in Allerdale, Copeland and South Lakeland.
+From February 1st 2015, Cumbria County Council is responsible for the enforcement of on-street parking restrictions in Allerdale, Carlisle, Copeland, Eden and South Lakeland.

-Carlisle and Barrow district councils act on behalf of Cumbria County Council (the highway authority) to manage on-street parking in their districts.
+Barrow Borough Council currently acts on behalf of Cumbria County Council (the highway authority) to manage on-street parking in their district.

 The council’s aims in the enforcement of on-street parking restrictions are:

 - To benefit pedestrians, cyclists, bus passengers as well as other drivers by reducing the amount of illegal and inconsiderate parking.

 - To improve road safety through enforcement action against drivers of illegally or dangerously parked vehicles.

 - To improve the street environment for those who visit, live or work in the county.